rancherfederal/carbide-charts/charts/heimdall2/README.md

 | application | `0.1.0` | `0.1.22` |

-This chart is a dependency and does not require any installation and configuration.
+This chart is a dependency and typically does not require any installation and configuration.